-12.1.1 Provincial Internal audit will assist the DPWRT in improving the effectiveness of operations, risk management, controls and governance.
-This is further intended to promote good corporate governance within the Department.
+12.1.1 Provincial Internal Audit will assist the DPWRT in improving the effectiveness of operations, risk management, controls and governance.
+This is further intended to promote good governance within the Department.

-12.2 Reporting and Monitoring
+12.2 Reporting and monitoring

-12.2.1 The Risk Management Unit will ensure that the communication process is effective thereby ensuring that all employees know which steps to take and where to report allegations and incidents they witness.
-The DPWRT will use the provincial hotline.
-The number is: 0800 701701
+12.2.1 The Risk Management Unit will ensure that communication process is effective thereby ensuring that all employees know which steps to take and where to report allegations and incidents they witness.
+The DPRWT will use the National Hotline and the Provincial Website Address.
+The number is: 0800 701 701, the website address: www.nwpacf.org.za

-13 Further Implementation and Monitoring
+13. Further implementation and monitoring

-13.1 Creating Awareness
+13.1 Creating awareness

-13.1.1 This component of the Strategy comprises two approaches, namely education and communication.
+13.1.1 This component of the strategy comprises two approaches, namely education and communication.